patrick-llgc/Learning-Deep-Learning/paper_notes/rtm3d.md

 	- Rotation error with prior (CNN regressed angle)

 #### Technical details
-- Summary of technical details
+- Why 8 bits for orientation estimation?

 #### Notes
 - Can we work the post-processing step into neural network as well? --> put these to a second step, and do not back-propagate the loss.